 With Wufoo you can also accept payments via PayPal or Square, although this is a little expensive at $39 a month.
 All in all, it's not a bad product, but it’s a bit surprising that they haven’t done a major editor design update in at least 7 years.
 Maybe their users are just happy with what they got.

 Those who aren’t looking for anything too fancy design-wise.
-Starting at $19 a month, it is cheaper than some of the other tools and has enough features to do what you need it to do.
+Starting at $19 a month, it is cheaper than some of the other online form builders and has enough features to do what you need it to do.
 They also have a host of integrations available.

 Though there are tons of online form builders out there, I didn’t want to overwhelm you with too many options.
-Hopefully you’ve found one in this top 7 that covers your needs.
+Hopefully, you’ve found one in this top 14 that covers your needs.

 I hope you found this helpful!
 Let me know if you have any questions or comments below.